• Skip to primary navigation

 • Stir in the milk, lemon juice and lemon zest.

-• Add the dry ingredients, and beat until combined and smooth.
+• Add the flour mixture, and beat until combined and smooth.

-• Gather the dough into a ball, wrap in plastic wrap and refrigerate for 1 hour.
+• Gather the dough into a ball, wrap it in plastic wrap, and refrigerate for 1 hour.
+I cover my mixing bowl and place the whole bowl in the fridge.

-• Remove the dough from the refrigerator.
-Pinch off a piece of the dough, roughly the size and shape of a golf ball.
-Place on an ungreased cookie sheet.
+• Preheat the oven to 350℉.
+Remove the dough from the refrigerator.
+Pinch off a piece of the dough (either by hand or using a cookie scoop- #60, or weighing the dough, about 0.5 ounces each).
+The dough should be roughly the size and shape of a golf ball.
+Place on the prepared baking sheet 1.5 inches apart.

 • Let cookies completely cool before frosting, or you can put them in the refrigerator to speed up the cooling process.

-• Combine the lemon juice, zest and powdered sugar.
-Add milk to thin slowly until it reaches a very thick, but spreadable consistency. * I like to double the icing and really give my cookies a good coating.
+• Whisk the lemon juice, zest, and powdered sugar.
+Add milk, 1 tablespoon at a time to thin slowly until it reaches a very thick, but spreadable consistency.

 Have you tried this recipe?Leave a comment below and share a photo on Instagram.
 Tag @brunchandbatter or hashtag it with #brunchandbatter